 As I write this newsletter, I realize it may be time to take some of my own medicine!
 Did you know that I host a podcast?
 Yes, I do!
 I recently learned that some of my newsletter readers didn’t realize it — probably because I haven’t been talking about the podcast much in my newsletter.
 I tend to assume that people already know about it, and that if they want to listen, they will.
 Well, lesson learned… here are the details.

 My podcast is called the Copeland Coaching Podcast.
 It’s a career improvement podcast that’s focused on job searching.
 I interview a different industry expert each week to talk about topics ranging from switching careers to what to wear in an interview.
-You can find it on iTunes, or wherever you get your podcasts.
+You can find it on Apple Podcasts, or wherever you get your podcasts.

 - Listen to the podcast!
 I think you’ll really enjoy it.
 I’ve been recording the podcast for over two years and have built up over 100 episodes of free content and tips for job seekers.
 Listen here.

 - Leave me a review in Apple Podcasts.
 I almost never ask for reviews because it always seems to be too much.
 But, you have to ask for what you need, right?
 And, I need more reviews.
 These also impact my show’s ranking on Apple Podcasts.
 You can leave a review here.

 Here are a few episodes I think you might really like.
 Check them out by clicking on their links below.

 As I started out this newsletter, it’s important to speak up and ask for what you want.
 Please keep this in mind with your job search (even when it’s tough to do).
 And, thanks in advance for your support of my podcast.
 I appreciate you helping me out, even though it’s tough to ask!